George was still asleep when we left and so we didn’t get a chance to say goodbye.

 Apart from a couple of fishermen coming into shore there wasn’t another soul in sight.
 Even the builders had now left for the day.
 We had no choice but to begin the walk back.

 We had recorded the journey there with Map My Walk and it had measured 5kms to Apokrousi and a further 2kms to the top of the hill above Kolona beach.
 Each kilometre ticked off on Map My Walk was a kilometre closer to the Chora and a nice shower and a drink.

 As we approached the Chora we could hear gun shots.
-Local people were sitting in the square dressed upin the square dressed up and we could see that there was going to be a wedding.
-The church bells range out.
-Became clear was a wedding.
-Church bells rang out and from our balcony we could see a stream of people making their way to the church.
+Local people were sitting in the square dressed in what we’d call ‘their Sunday best’.
+The church bells rang out and from our balcony we could see a stream of people making their way to the church – there is going to be a wedding.
 A young man arrived at the house next door where he dropped off his baby and left with bazouki.

 Later on we head out for a meal.
 There area number of great tavernas in the Chora but several didn’t open until later in the evening There was one taverna called To Kentro set back off the street and as soon as the lady saw us she switched on the outside lights of the restaurant.
 We didn’t need any more invitation to eat than that!

 We are invited into the kitchen to see what is on offer.
 I have the meatballs and Peter has rabbit washed down with a local wine.

 The courtyard is so pretty all lit up.
 We are the only people eating at the restaurant but it isn’t long before we are joined by a group of local visitors in the form of around 9 cats.
 It was like watching a scene from West Side Story.
 The cats were very territorial and would stake their places close to our table based on their size and bravado.
 One cat with a funny eye and another with their head permanently cocked to one side square up to each other until one relents.